mahkassem/Node-File-System/README.md

-# JS-Modules
+# Node.js Filesystem
-This is a simple TypeScript modules example to explain how modules works.
+This is a simple TypeScript project to demonstrate the use of file system `fs` core module.